Infinidat/infinisdk/doc/components.rst

 Components
 ==========

-Infinipy provides reflection for physical system components (referred to here as *components*).
+InfiniSDK provides reflection for physical system components (referred to here as *components*).
 Components are similar to logical objects :ref:`discussed earlier<typesystem>`, but they are slightly different:

 1. They are cached by default -- getting the same component twice will return the very same Python object twice
 2. They reside in ``system.components``, instead of ``system.objects``.